Johnpromise1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a display of the first 10 lines of /etc/passwd
+ This is a script that displays the third line of the file iacta.